Twcd/IPABan/README.md

 # IPABan
-IPABan prevent brute force via RDP protocol
+IPABan prevent brute force via RDP protocol and all application using the windows Active Directory

 IPABan detect RDP connection attempt via the windows event log and block IP after 5 failed attempt with the Windows firewall.
 The program work as a windows service and he is very light (less  than 1MB for the moment)